(nil..nil).cover?(x) is true for all x since beginless ranges were introduced

 There are libraries that at least have tests for ranges unbounded in both directions (Sequel does, I would guess Rails does as well), and those would break if option 3 was taken.

 I'm fine with the current behavior, and don't consider it a bug.
 I'm not strongly against option 2, though.

-Updated by eightbitraptor (Matthew Valentine-House) 13 days ago
+Updated by eightbitraptor (Matthew Valentine-House) over 1 year ago

 For interests sake, I've put together a short patch that implements option 2: Reinstating the old behaviour of returning false only when the range has

 nil at the beginning and the end.
 All other behaviour should remain the same.

 Updated by sawa (Tsuyoshi Sawada) 10 months ago

 I do not understand the logic behind option 2.
 I would rather expect this logic:

 a beginless-and-endless range has no type, so it imposes no restriction on the type